 - Zest of half a lime

-PREP: Preheat the oven to 450 F / 230 C and place a baking sheet with 2 tablespoons / 30 milliliters of the avocado oil in the oven as it comes to temperature.
-Toss the brussels sprouts in a bowl with the remaining 2 tablespoons / 30 milliliters of the avocado oil, then toss again with the salt to coat evenly.
+PREP: Preheat the oven to 450 F / 230 C and place a rimmed baking sheet with 2 tablespoons / 30 milliliters of the oil in the oven as it comes to temperature.
+Toss the brussels sprouts in a bowl with the remaining 2 tablespoons / 30 milliliters of the oil, then toss again with the salt to coat evenly.
 Let the preheated & oiled baking sheet stay in the oven for an additional 5 – 8 minutes after the oven comes to temperature.
 You want the oil to be shimmering hot, but don’t want to let it smoke, so watch and adjust this timing to suit your oven.

 ROAST: Remove the preheated baking sheet from the oven and place it on a trivet.
 Very carefully – the oil will splatter if you’re too forceful! – tip the brussels sprouts onto the baking sheet and use tongs to place them all cut side down.
 Roast the brussels sprouts until they are caramelized and deeply colored on both sides, but softened and tender inside, about 20 minutes.
 Remove the brussels sprouts from the oven and transfer them to a mixing bowl.